 Use the site's tools to create additional comparisons.

-The diminutive Sony FE PZ 16-35mm F4 G Lens is a great option for ultra-wide through wide-angle coverage.
+The diminutive, lightweight Sony FE PZ 16-35mm F4 G Lens is a great option for the frequently needed ultra-wide through wide-angle coverage.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan